 But how can we do this in the busyness of the Christmas season?
 Here are ten simple tips to help your family stay focused on the meaning of the holiday season.

-- Read an Advent devotional with your family.
+Choose an Advent devotional to read each day with your family.
 In a season full of stress for adults and the temptation of greed for kids, a daily reminder can keep the family grounded when we might otherwise become overwhelmed.
 ReFrame Media has free, online Advent resources - including daily devotionals and audio programs for kids, parents and families.
 There are also many wonderful print resources, like Ann Voskamp’s Unwrapping the Greatest Gift family Advent devotional.

-- Check out Christmas books and movies from the library.
+No need to do a lot of running to have fun together.
+Check out Christmas books and movies from the library and plan a night inside.
 Snuggle up on the couch and read A Christmas Carol aloud.
 Or enjoy a Christmas Movie Marathon - complete with popcorn and pj’s.

-- Make Christmas cards together.
+Have some fun with the craft bin creating Christmas cards.
 Perhaps a grandparent or shut-in from your church might enjoy a handmade Christmas card.
 Have each member of the family make a card for someone.
 Then, they can either hand deliver it or send it by mail.

 So, this Christmas, may you keep it simple and focused on what is meaningful.
 And in the words of the old hymn, “Turn your eyes upon Jesus…And the things of earth will grow strangely dim in the light of his glory and grace.”